pommicket/bootstrap/05/README.md

 0.09999999999999999861222121921855432447046041488647460937501
 rounds up.
 ```
-Good luck writing a function which handles that!
+Good luck writing code which handles that!
 - Originally, there was a bug where negative powers of 2 were
 being interpreted as half of their actual value, e.g. `x = 0.25;` would set `x` to
 `0.125`, but `x = 4;`, `x = 0.3;`, etc. would all work just fine.
-- Writing the functions in `math.h`, although probably not necessary for compiling TCC,
+- Writing the functions in `math.h`, although probably not necessary for compiling tcc,
 was fun!
 There are quite a few interesting optimizations you can make, and little
 tricks for avoiding losses in floating-point accuracy.
-- The <s>first</s> second non-trivial program I successfully compiled worked perfectly the first time I ran it!
-- A very difficult to track down bug happened the first time I ran `tcc`: there was a declaration along
+- A very difficult to track down bug happened the first time I ran tcc: there was a declaration along
 the lines of `char x[] = "a\0b\0c";` but it got compiled as `char x[] = "a";`!
-- Originally, I was just treating labels the same as any other statements, but `tcc` actually has code like:
+- Originally, I was just treating labels the same as any other statements, but tcc actually has code like:
 ```
 ...
 goto lbl;